CarlosAI/gifts-api/README.md

 # gifts_api

-Due to personal circumstances, the project was developed with:
+The project was developed with:

 - Ruby '2.5.3'
 - Rails 5.2